MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: Introduction

-Most current FSO QKD studies focus on SISO configurations, whose performance is limited by atmospheric disturbances that can deflect or spread the beam, sometimes causing it to entirely miss the receiver's aperture, thus resulting in communication failure.
-Moreover, the presence of quantum noise degrades the performance of secret key transmission in such FSO systems \cite{mouli_hybridnoise_Jan2025}.
-Quantum noise, arising from environmental interactions, qubit coupling, and imperfect controls, induces errors such as dephasing and decoherence.
-Alongside classical noise, it can significantly degrade quantum channel fidelity and compromise communication reliability.
-The degradation in the performance of wireless systems employing CV-QKD due to the effect of the channel propagation factors can be mitigated with the integration of multiple-input multiple-output (MIMO) with CV-QKD \cite{neel_spd_THZ_QKD_oct2021, kumar2024risassistedmimocvqkdthz,sahu_cvqkd_mimo_aug2023}.
-Moreover, a recent study has shown the advantage of implementing the two-way communication protocol for MIMO FSO systems to improve their SKR performance \cite{11129674}.
-However, to the best of our knowledge, there does not exist any study that considers the one-way or two-way protocol for such MIMO FSO systems affected by the hybrid quantum noise.
+Most current FSO QKD studies focus on SISO configurations, whose performance is limited by atmospheric disturbances that can deflect or spread the beam, sometimes causing it to miss the receiver's aperture entirely, resulting in connection failure.
+In addition to these propagation impairments, secret key transmission in FSO systems is further degraded by quantum noise \cite{mouli_hybridnoise_Jan2025}.
+Such noise originates from environmental interactions, qubit coupling, and imperfect system controls, leading to dephasing and decoherence.
+Alongside classical noise, quantum noise can significantly degrade quantum channel fidelity and compromise communication reliability.

+To mitigate the adverse effects of channel propagation and fading, multiple-input multiple-output (MIMO) techniques have been recently integrated with CV-QKD, demonstrating notable improvements in the system's performance~\cite{neel_spd_THZ_QKD_oct2021, kumar2024risassistedmimocvqkdthz,sahu_cvqkd_mimo_aug2023,11152330}.
+Furthermore, it was shown in~\cite{11129674} that employing two-way communication protocols in MIMO FSO systems can further enhance SKR performance.
+However, existing studies predominantly assume simplified noise models, limiting their applicability to practical FSO scenarios.
+Moreover, \cite{11129674} showcased that implementing the two-way communication protocol for MIMO FSO systems improves their SKR performance.